Jenna424/cat-tree-in-fullstack-bloom/README.md

 ### **_Getting Started_**

 ##### Fork and clone this repository and cd into cat-tree-in-fullstack-bloom/ project directory.
-In one terminal, run the command npm run dev.
+In one terminal, seed the database by running the command node seed/initializeData.js.
+Then run the command npm run dev.
 In another terminal, cd into client/ directory and run npm start.
 Begin exploring shelters and cats in your browser!

 ---